chloe-gilligan/Gilligan_Putnam_Lab_Notebook/protocols/20240307_POC_histo_protocol_notes.md

 - Running into an issue where I am assigning stage to oocytes without a nucleus based on timing and size for relative abundance but then sizing it anyways.
- 	- What I will do is make a note of when they were sized without a nuclues if it was the only oocyte to size
+ 	- What I will do is make a note of when they were sized without a nucleus if it was the only oocyte to size

+-